Cross functional teams / Matrix Management / Virtual Teams

 Why are meetings a problem in matrix and cross‑functional organizations?

-When roles, priorities, or decision rights are unclear, meetings are used to:
+When roles, priorities, or decision rights are unclear, we use collective sessions to:

 • Reduce perceived risk.